soundpress/RulesOfNYC/docs/c19/index.rst

 (a) Limits on Driver Solicitation of Passengers in Taxicabs.

-   (1) A Driver of a Taxicab must not use a person, other than a dispatcher at an authorized Group Ride taxi line, licensed E-Hail Application, or an Accessible Vehicle dispatcher, to solicit Passengers.
+   (1) A Driver of a Taxicab must not use a person, other than a dispatcher at a public transportation terminal, licensed E-Hail Application, or an Accessible Vehicle dispatcher, to solicit Passengers.
 Use of any licensed E-Hail Application by the Driver is optional.